Emergency Stopping the Diesel Generator

 Overspeed

-Generators are high-speed machines, and over-speeding of generator motors has historically caused explosions and consequences.
+Generators are high-speed machines, and the over-speeding of generator motors has historically caused explosions and consequences.

 Generator over-speeding is mainly caused by fuel system problems, especially regulator malfunctions.
-If the generator runs above its rated speed but does not stop the engineer should stop the generator immediately to avoid a severe accident.
+If the generator runs above its rated speed but does not stop, the engineer should stop it immediately to avoid a severe accident.
 Then inspect the crankcase and replace the bottom end screw.

 Wrong Approach by Engineers